-The age factor True, I have worked on two jigsaw puzzles since being here.
+True, I have worked on two jigsaw puzzles since being here.
 I've taken up painting.
 And I do enjoy that rocking chair over in the corner.
 But partaking in those activities doesn't make me old anymore than the inordinate amount of time I have spent on the screen porch gazing at birds, sometimes through binoculars, makes me a birdwatcher.
 Right?

 In any event, let me tell you about the egret.